Affirm Holdings Inc. (AFRM) and the Battle of Fundamentals vs. Technicals

-Affirm Holdings Inc. (NASDAQ:AFRM) went down by -3.07% from its latest closing price compared to the recent 1-year high of $176.65.
-The company’s stock price has collected -8.63% of loss in the last five trading sessions.
+Affirm Holdings Inc. (NASDAQ:AFRM) went up by 10.76% from its latest closing price compared to the recent 1-year high of $176.65.
+The company’s stock price has collected 13.34% of gains in the last five trading sessions.
 Barron’s reported on 08/26/22 that Affirm Stock’s Decline Could ‘Abate’ Soon.
 These Analysts Say to Buy on Weakness.

 Is It Worth Investing in Affirm Holdings Inc. (NASDAQ :AFRM) Right Now?